mattermost/mattermost-load-test-ng/docs/gencontroller_config.md

 The number of private channels to be created.

-## NumChannelsPrivate
+## NumChannelsPublic

 *int64*

-The number of private channels to be created.
+The number of public channels to be created.

 ## NumPosts